Balanjaneyasharma/card-app/README.md

 - 🃏 Displays data as visually styled cards
 - ➕ Add new cards on-the-fly
 - ❌ Delete individual cards with animations
+- 👆 Delete icon appears on hover to reduce visual clutter
 - 🔄 UI reflows with smooth transitions
 - 🎨 Built using Angular 18 and SCSS

+---

+## 💡 Design Choice: Delete Icon on Hover

+To maintain a clean and minimal user interface, the delete icon is hidden by default and only appears when a user hovers over a card.

+**Why this approach?**
+- ✨ Keeps the card layout visually clean
+- 🛑 Prevents accidental deletions
+- 🧭 Keeps focus on the card content
+- 📱 Follows modern UX patterns seen in many web apps

 ---